ChristophSeidel1234/Surface_Sound/README.md

 # Sound of Surfaces

 This app is a software synthesizer that makes virtual surfaces sound.
 To put it more precisely, we solve the wave equation on surfaces and additionally glue every conceivable recorded sound onto it.
+The basic idea is that we know [Chladni figures](https://en.wikipedia.org/wiki/Ernst_Chladni#Chladni_figures) and make sound out of it.

 ## Run the App